An estimation procedure for the Hawkes process: Approximation of Hawkes processes

 lie inside the unit circle, then a multivariate INAR($p$) process as in Definition~\ref{mvINAR(p)} exists.

-Consider a univariate INAR($p$) sequence $(X_n)$ with innovation parameter $\alpha_0$ and thinning coefficients $\alpha_k,\, k = 1,\dots,p$.
+Consider a univariate INAR($p$) sequence $(X_n)$ with immigration parameter $\alpha_0$ and reproduction coefficients $\alpha_k,\, k = 1,\dots,p$.
 Note that the criterion from above now simply reads $\sum_{k=1}^p\alpha_k <1$.
 Under this condition, we have that $ X_{n} |X_{n-1},X_{n-2} ,\dots\strut\sim \text{Pois}\left( \alpha_0 + \sum_{k=1}^p \alpha_k X_{n-k}\right)$.
 In particular, $ \E[X_n|\sigma( X_{n-1}, X_{n-2},\dots)] =\alpha_0 + \sum_{k=1}^p \alpha_k X_{n-k} $---which is the exact version of \eqref{approx_bin_count_eq}.
 The INAR($p$) sequence has a similar immigrant--offspring structure as the Hawkes process.
 In the time series case, the (possibly multiple) immigrants at each time step stem from i.i.d.\ Pois($\alpha_0$) variables.
 Each of these immigrants produces Pois($\alpha_k$) new offspring events at $k$ time steps later.
-Each of these offspring events again serves as parent event for new offspring etc. A more obvious choice for the distribution of the counting sequences in Definition \ref{thinning_operator} would be Bernoulli.
-Note, however, that for small thinning coefficients, the Poisson and the Bernoulli approaches are very similar.
+Each of these offspring events again serves as parent event for new offspring etc. \\ A more obvious choice for the distribution of the counting sequences in Definition \ref{reproduction_operator} would be Bernoulli---yielding the original~\emph{thinning operation} from \citet{steutel79}.
+Note, however, that for small reproduction coefficients, the Poisson and the Bernoulli approaches are very similar.
 Also note that the Poisson distribution is more convenient for our purpose: we want to interpret the INAR($p$) model as an approximation of the bin-count sequence of a Hawkes process and in the Hawkes model, an event can have potentially more than one direct offspring event in a future time-interval.
-In addition, in the Poisson case, we do not have to exclude thinning coefficients larger than one.
+In addition, in the Poisson case, we do not have to exclude reproduction coefficients larger than one.